kristoff-it/zine-ssg.io/content/index.md

 [Drop us a star on GitHub](https://github.com/kristoff-it/zine) in the meantime :^)

-To quickly gauge the level of maturity of Zine you might want to check [the changelog](/changelog/) on occasion.
+To gauge the level of maturity of Zine you might want to check [the changelog](/log/) on occasion.